it-projects-llc/addons-dev/odoo_backup_sh/README.rst

 Roadmap
 =======

-All backups modules should be refactored and cleaned up.
+* All backups modules should be refactored and cleaned up.
 See TODOs in code
+* non-active records in config_cron_ids should be visible.
+But visibility of warning and rotation fields should depend on active crons only

 Credits
 =======